gdt050579/AppCUI-rs/docs/chapter-5/input_dialog.md

 # Input Dialog

-An input dialog is a dialog that allows the user to enter a value of a generic type T and returns the value as an optional.
+An input dialog is a dialog that allows the user to enter a value of a generic type `T` and returns it as `Option<T>`.

 <img src="img/input_dialog.png" width=500/>